babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 to participate in epoch-end signature collection.
 The BLS signatures help create compact, efficient proofs of consensus that can be later timestamped to Bitcoin.

-Important: The `priv_validator_key.json` file contains sensitive key material.
+> ⚠️ **Important**: The `priv_validator_key.json` file contains sensitive key
-Make sure to backup this file and store it securely, as it's essential for your validator's operation and cannot be recovered if lost.
+> material.
+Make sure to backup this file and store it securely, as it's
+> essential for your validator's operation and cannot be recovered if lost.

 ## Prepare Validator Configuration